devcontainers/spec/proposals/features-composite-dependencies.md

 ### Notes:

 - Composite Features cannot depend on other composite Features.
-This is to prevent a circular dependencies and deep dependency chains.
+This is to prevent circular dependencies and deep dependency chains.
 - The `dependsOn` array is in the order that the Features should be installed.
 This is important for Features that depend on the existence of a file or directory created by a previous Feature.
 - The `detect` property is optional.
 If omitted, the Feature will always be installed.
 - The `options` property is optional.
 If omitted, the default options will be passed to the Feature's `install.sh` script, as defined in the Feature's `devcontainer-feature.json` file.